antokne/TradeMeAPI/README.md

 # TradeMeAPI

-A description of this package.
+A very basic example of a package to access the TradeMe API.